 The ‘City of Love’ takes Christmas to the next level.
 One of the most romantic cities in the world guarantees to take it up a notch in winter and plays host to some of the most incredible Christmas markets in Europe.
 The streets look spectacular with an atmosphere like no other, creating an amazing, romantic mood you can’t help but fall for.
 It’s already my favourite city in the world, but a Eurostar Christmas break to Paris would send me weak at the knees.
 In a little over two hours you can be strolling around the streets, crepe in one hand and shopping bags in the other, looking for the perfect gifts.
 With its sparkling illuminations, wondrous smells and charming festive music, Paris has stolen my heart … and my Christmas savings!

 If you enjoy Christmas, you will fall in love with Lille.
-From November 20th to December 30th, 83 wooden chalets line the streets of the quaint town in northern France, offering delicious festive food, arts & crafts and the most unique homemade gifts you could ever dream of.
-A stunning Ferris wheel turns in the main square which is transformed into a breathtaking winter wonderland, dominated by an 18-meter high Christmas tree.
-Shop windows compete to be the most original, and the 3900 shops in the city offer something for every taste and every budget.
+From November 17th to December 27th, 90 wooden chalets line the streets of the quaint town in northern France, offering delicious festive food, arts & crafts and the most unique homemade gifts you could ever dream of.
+A stunning Ferris wheel turns in the main square which is transformed into a breathtaking winter wonderland, dominated by an 18-metre high Christmas tree.
+Shop windows compete to be the most original, and the shops in the city offer something for every taste and every budget.
 Our Lille Eurostar breaks can get you there in an hour and a half, meaning Christmas shopping heaven is within easy reach.